younata/rosobjc/README.md

 To compile a framework under osx, select the "rosobjec-osx" target.

+This may or may not compile under xcode 4, it is currently being developed using the developer preview of xcode 5.

 Note that this is still very much so in development.
 It is not even usable at this point.